soliken1/Remi/README.md

 - Finalization of Code
 - Added Timer UI and End Screen By 120 Seconds
 - Added Explosion Collision on Entity Hit
+- Added Audio Effects In Plunge State, Dash/Roll State/Collision To Entities
+- Added BGM

 - Dev Notes:
-    - I might add projectiles in the future depending on schedule it may or may not happen
-    - From 18/1/2024 Only missing now is audio and i would mark this as done for practice and exploration of this
-    - small game
+    - 18/01/2024
+    - This marks the so called 'completion' of my vision to this small test project i may add projectiles or may - not it depends big credits to the assets i ripped below.

 - -!!IMPORTANT!!-
     - I DO NOT OWN THE ASSESTS/IMAGES/ETC DEVELOPED IN THIS PERSONAL PROJECT
     - BIG CREDITS TO THE MAKERS OF THESE ASSESTS